 Common Career Mistakes and How to Avoid Them

-Are you doing everything possible to improve your career with no success?
-Have you ever wondered why your colleague or friend is promoted while you are stuck in the same spot?
-Most of us make common mistakes in our careers that stagnate the pace of growth.
-Keep reading to discover these mistakes and learn how to avoid them.
+Are you doing everything to advance your career with no success?
+Have you ever considered why your colleague or friend is promoted while you’re stuck in the same place?
+The truth is, most of us commit common blunders in our careers that stagnate the pace of growth.
+Read on to learn about these mistakes and learn how to prevent them.

 Key Takeaways

-- Consider Mentoring, Continuing Learning, and Transferable Skill Set Development to stay competitive.
+- Look into mentoring, continuing education and Transferable Skill Set development to remain competitive.

 Not Establishing Goals

-Are you able to articulate a picture of where you’d like to be in the next year, or two years?
-Setting goals that are realistic can slow progress.
+Do you have a clear picture of where you’d like be within the next year or two?
+If you don’t set realistic goals, it will hinder progress.
 Set clear short and long-term objectives, prioritizing those with the greatest impact on career advancement.
-To increase your satisfaction at work Make sure these goals align with your personal preferences.
+To increase your satisfaction at work, ensure that these objectives align with your personal goals.

 - Attend professional meetings